kingeric027/sportMeet-App/README.md

 We hope that our app will assist in bring people and communities together by channeling the power of the internet to bring people together in person with a little competition.

-From us at SportMeet, LLC, we present out app, SportMeet.

 ## Getting Started

 ### Prerequisites